scriby/asyncblock/README.md

 ```

+In 1.3.0, a change was made which reuses the current fiber if an asyncblock is called from another asyncblock or otherwise nested.
+This has a nice side effect of keeping the stack trace in tact automatically through the entire flow of the code.

 ## Error handling

 The easiest way to do error handling with asyncblock is to always set flow.errorCallback to be the current function's callback.